JavaScript Frameworks Overview: React vs Vue

 ViewModel: takes care of the necessary synchronization between the Model and the View part of the code.
 This object is the central part where the developer interacts with the code.

 Vue’s architecture and DOM structures are divided into two parts: the directives and the filters.
-Unlike many other technologies, Vue is not a full-fledged framework.
-Since it follows a view layer pattern, web app development is flexible and easy to handle.
+Since Vue.js follows a view layer pattern, web app development is flexible and easy to handle.

 React vs. Vue in testing

-Reactjs provides key test runners making the app development process easy to track.
-Thus, test runners like Jest, Mocha, and others help to practice a standard pattern of running test suites that allow testers to identify issues in real browser environments, unnecessary features, and expensive feature manipulations.
+ReactJS provides key test runners making the app development process easy to track.
+Thus, test runners like Jest, Mocha, React Testing Library, and others help to practice a standard pattern of running test suites that allow testers to identify issues, unnecessary features, and expensive feature manipulations in real browser environments.
 It shortens the time to market, accelerates app deployment, and creates a more productive environment.

 Vue is still a new web solution, and its testing features are simple but efficient.
-It does not offer complex testing tools, nor does it undermine the testing capacity of its code.
-Vue’s unit tests are similar to other frameworks and typically use Jest, Mocha, or Chai.
+It neither offers complex testing tools nor undermines the testing capacity of its code.
+Vue’s unit tests are similar to other frameworks and typically use Jest, Mocha, Cypress, or Chai.
 Some of Vue’s recommended libraries are Vue Testing Library and Vue Test Utils.
 These tools enable access to the app and user-specific APIs and smooth refactoring and code debugging.
 Quick feedback loops are possible as this framework enables CI/CD and provides reloading capabilities.

 React vs Vue: framework scalability